aytiel/PHTM-b0t/README.md

     </tr>
     <tr>
       <td><b>upload [raids/fractals] [title]<br />(--time)</b></td>
-      <td>Uploads raid or fractal logs and posts them with the specified title.<br />(Optional) Include the killtime for each boss in the log post.</td>
+      <td>Uploads raid or fractal logs and posts them with the specified title.<br />(Optional) Include the killtime for each boss in the log post (Only for GW2Raidar and Both modes).</td>
     </tr>
     <tr>
       <td><b>shutdown</b></td>